 Taught through English, and with a strong practical orientation, this study program thus focuses on developing skills in the areas of negotiation, cultural sensitivity, innovation and flexibility.
 This ensures that students are actively prepared for the diverse work that awaits them in the field of international politics.

 As well as internships and issue-specific research projects, the master's program provides students with numerous opportunities to actively familiarize themselves with job profiles in international politics in UN and EU institutions, to develop their own networks and to combine research with practice.
+For example, Zeppelin University, in cooperation with the Wilhelm Frank Foundation, arranges a four-month paid internship at the EU Delegation to the United Nations in Geneva.

 Our academic chairs conduct research on a wide variety of topics.
 Here is a sample of some topically relevant research projects: